-Prof. Chung-Kang Peng, PhD, is Director of the Center for Dynamical Biomarkers at Beth Israel Deaconess Medical Center / Harvard Medical School.
+Prof. Chung-Kang Peng, PhD, is Founding Director of the Center for Dynamical Biomarkers at Beth Israel Deaconess Medical Center / Harvard Medical School.
 During 2012-2014, he was on leave from Harvard and served as the founding Dean of the College of Health Sciences and Technology at National Central University (NCU) in Taiwan.
 He is currently the K.-T. Li Visiting Chair Professor at NCU, Visiting Chair Professor at National Chiao Tung University in Taiwan, and Visiting Professor at China Academy of Chinese Medical Sciences in China.

 - Detrended fluctuation analysis (DFA) which is based on statistical physics, measures fractal properties of physiologic signals (Phys.
 Rev. E. 49:1685, 1994).

 - Multiscale entropy (MSE) which measures the complexity of a (physiological) time-series.
 (Phys.
 Rev. Lett.
 89:068102, 2002 , Nature News Commentary).

 - Information-based similarity (IBS) is an algorithm based on information theory and statistical physics for linguistic analysis of symbolic sequences.
 It has been applied to bio-medical signals (Phys.
 Rev. Lett.
 90:108103, 2003), human languages, and DNA sequences.

 - An index for dynamic cerebral autoregulation (Biomed Eng Online 3:39, 2004).

 - A measurement of time reversal asymmetry in heart rate time series (Phys.
 Rev. Lett.
 95:198102, 2005).

 - ECG-based cardiopulmonary coupling (CPC) analysis for the study of sleep (Sleep 28:1151-1161, 2005).